LucaSamore/Whodunnit/docs/report/0-introduction.md

 # Introduction

-**Whodunnit** is an investigative game that places the player in the role of a detective tasked with solving procedurally generated mystery cases.
+**Whodunnit** is an investigative game that places the player in the role of a detective tasked with solving automatically generated mystery cases.
 The objective is to identify the culprit of a crime by analyzing clues, interrogations, documents, and relationships among the characters involved in the case.

 ## Game Concept